devkrest/flutter_story_presenter/README.md

 final OnCompleted? onCompleted;

-/// Callback function triggered when the user taps on the left half of the screen. final OnLeftTap? onLeftTap;
+/// Callback function triggered when the user taps on the left half of the screen.
+/// Returns a Future<bool> - if true, the story will navigate to the previous item; if false, navigation is blocked.
+/// If not provided, tapping left will always navigate to the previous story. final OnLeftTap? onLeftTap;

-/// Callback function triggered when the user taps on the right half of the screen. final OnRightTap? onRightTap;
+/// Callback function triggered when the user taps on the right half of the screen.
+/// Returns a Future<bool> - if true, the story will navigate to the next item; if false, navigation is blocked.
+/// If not provided, tapping right will always navigate to the next story. final OnRightTap? onRightTap;

 /// Callback function triggered when user drag downs the storyview.